premail/premail/README.md

 Content of emails, including text, logos, and images, are [copyrighted](LICENSE-content) by [Multi-Etch, LLC](https://www.multietch.com) or their respective copyright-holders as noted in the newsletters.

+"Multi-Etch" is a registered trademark of Exotica Jewelry, Inc.